-For the year ended 31 December 2020, the Group's selling and distribution expenses decreased to approximately RMB1,753,000 from RMB3,081,000, representing an decrease of 43% over the corresponding period of last year.
-This is mainly due to decrease in sale of pressure vessels.
+For the year ended 31 December 2021, the Group's selling and distribution expenses increased to approximately RMB2,511,000 from RMB1,753,000, representing an increase of approximately 43%.
+This is mainly due to increase in transportation cost.

 ADMINISTRATIVE EXPENSES